hakan-vintercapital/index/index_methodology.md

 transactions on the network, or participating in different surveys.
 Given the unpredictable nature of airdrops, the BlockchainX indices do not include their return.
+Technically an airdrop is not different from a fork and for these reasons airdrops are treated in the same manner as forks.

 Governance and control requirements for supervised contributors
 ===============================================================